aiven/devportal/docs/tutorials/talk-to-kafka.rst

 --------

 Getting started with Apache Kafka can be straightforward: you download the binary and start the bootstrap server.
 However, getting a production-ready Kafka cluster stand up with security and high-availability is a different story.
-If your goal is to use Kafka to benefit your application or data needs and NOT to learn Kafka administration, you can consider using `a managed Kafka service <https://aiven.io/kafka>`_, allowing you to start producing and consuming data in minutes.
+Have you added multiple Kafka brokers to ensure high availability while maintaining a low network latency?
+How about the default replication factor?
+How are you ensuring the security and access control for your Kafka brokers?

+Because administering production-ready Kafka clusters is difficult, we at Aiven created a managed Kafka service <https://aiven.io/kafka>`_ with a free trial to avoid some of the hassle.
+This lets you focus on producing and consuming data with Kafka, rather than becoming a cluster administrator.

 In this tutorial, we will learn how to create a highly available Apache Kafka service, go over the common tasks of producing and consuming messages, and finally use the popular Apache Avro™ specification to communicate with your Kafka service.
 This tutorial will use Python programming language.